Louisa Craven, Countess of Craven: Stage career

 In September 1803 it was reported that Brunton had been engaged by Covent Garden Theatre for the season on £10 per week.
 Her brother, who appeared at Covent Garden 22 September 1800 as Brunton the younger, was with her during her entire time at the theatre.
 On 5 October 1803 Brunton made her first stage appearance, at Covent Garden, playing Lady Townley in The Provoked Husband to the Lord Townley of Kemble and Lady Grace of Mrs Siddons.
 On 2 November she played Beatrice in Much Ado about Nothing and it was said 'her archness, vivacity, and spirit of the part, were well depicted.
 She was the original creator of some roles in pieces of Thomas Morton, and William Dimond.

-On 21 October 1807 she played Clara Sedley in Frederic Reynolds's comedy The Rage.
+On 21 October 1807 she played Clara Sedley in Frederick Reynolds's comedy The Rage.
 This is the last appearance recorded by John Genest.

 Marriage

 Brunton left the stage aged 22–25 in December 1807, and married, 12 December 1807, William Craven, 1st Earl of Craven at his house in Berkeley Square, London.
 After the death of her husband, 30 July 1825, she lived in privacy, and died, almost forgotten, 27 August 1860.